Dmaina5054/dmaina5054.github.io/index.md

 Below is a highlight of the projects that i am currently working on.

 ### Access Point Latency Analysis using Telegraf
-The project aims at visualizing Access Point latencies for our Districts.
+The project is in development and aims at visualizing Access Point Network latencies for our zones.
+Main of objective of this project is to allow our Network Maintenance team to identify regions with poor network signal.

-Docker
+A slack webhook is configured to send alerts based on set Thresholds to a slack channel.

 ### Technologies Used
 1. InfluxDb